cynthiahuallanca/Mars_Project/README.md

 mission_to_mars.py
 ```

-Good luck, see you moon!
+Good luck, see you in the moon!